Skip to content

 Which airline charges less for bags, American or Spirit?

-American includes a carry-on on all fares and charges a flat 45 dollars for checked bags.
-Spirit charges for everything, with dynamic pricing that can push bags to 75 dollars at the gate.
+American includes a carry-on on all fares and charges 45 dollars for a checked bag prepaid online.
+Spirit charged for everything, with dynamic pricing that could push bags to 75 dollars at the gate.

 American includes a carry-on bag on every fare, including Basic Economy.
 Spirit does not include a carry-on on any fare.

 Checked bags.
-American charges 45 dollars for the first checked bag and 55 dollars for the second (with Basic Economy increasing to 50 dollars starting May 2026).
-Spirit uses dynamic pricing, typically 40 to 50 dollars at booking and up to 75 dollars at the gate.
+American charges 45 dollars for the first checked bag and 55 dollars for the second when prepaid online (Basic Economy pays 55 dollars for the first bag).
+Spirit used dynamic pricing, typically 40 to 50 dollars at booking and up to 75 dollars at the gate.

 Total cost example (historical, when Spirit was flying).
 Dallas to Fort Lauderdale, round trip.
 Spirit Value fare: 69 dollars each way (138 dollars total).
 Add carry-on: approximately 37 dollars each way (74 dollars).
 Total: 212 dollars.
 American fare on the same route: approximately 149 dollars each way (298 dollars total), carry-on included.
 American was 86 dollars more, but you got an included carry-on, free Wi-Fi, and AAdvantage earning on Main Cabin fares.
 With Spirit gone, American’s price now stands on its own on this route.